humdrum-tools/vhv-documentation/myvhv/svg_notes/index.md

 permalink: /myvhv/svg_notes/index.html
 ---

-SVG images generated from Humdrum data contain embedded pitch and rhythm parameters for notes.
-These parameters are stored in the `class` parameter of `g` elements that enclose graphical elements for each note.
-This information can be used to style notes with CSS, align audio/MIDI with the image, or do basic pitch/rhythm analyses directly from the SVG image.
+Pitch and rhythm information can be embedded in SVG images generated from Humdrum data with verovio.
+To embed this information, add the option `humType: 1` to the verovio options.
+These extra parameters are stored in the `class` parameter of `g` elements that enclose graphical elements for each note.
+This information can be used to style notes with CSS, align audio/MIDI with the image, or do basic pitch/rhythm analyses directly from the SVG image as demonstrated further below on this page.

 Conversion from Humdrum data into MEI data inserts a `type` attribute storing pitch and rhythm for notes.
 A Humdrum note such as: